Saxophone: Mouthpiece and reed

 The saxophone uses a single-reed mouthpiece similar to that of the clarinet.
 Each size of saxophone (alto, tenor, etc.) uses a different size of reed and mouthpiece.

 Most saxophonists use reeds made from Arundo donax cane, but since the middle of the twentieth century some have been made of fiberglass or other composite materials.
 Saxophone reeds are proportioned slightly differently from clarinet reeds, being wider for the same length.
 Commercial reeds vary in hardness and design, and single-reed players try different reeds to find those that suit their mouthpiece, embouchure, and playing style.

-Mouthpiece design has a profound impact on tone.
+Mouthpiece design has a profound impact on tone (timbre), but there is a lack of quantified data on mouthpiece timbre, and different players may have different perceptions of a "bright" or "dark" sound.
+In a 1972 study where performers ranked mouthpieces on a scale from "dark-mellow" to "edgy-bright", the "darkest" mouthpiece yielded a spectrum with a strong fundamental frequency, most of the energy concentrated in the lower harmonics, and a progressive decrease in strength across the higher harmonics.
+A sound characterized as "richer" featured more energy in the slightly higher harmonics, with less energy in the 2nd and 4th.
+In general, "brighter" mouthpieces tended to feature higher harmonics that did not decrease smoothly in energy.
 Different mouthpiece design characteristics and features tend to be favored for different styles.
 Early mouthpieces were designed to produce a "warm" and "round" sound for classical playing.
 Among classical mouthpieces, those with a concave ("excavated") chamber are truer to Adolphe Sax's original design; these provide a softer or less piercing tone favored by the Raschèr school of classical playing.
 Saxophonists who follow the French school of classical playing, influenced by Marcel Mule, generally use mouthpieces with smaller chambers for a somewhat "brighter" sound with relatively more upper harmonics.
 The use of the saxophone in dance orchestras and jazz ensembles from the 1920s onward placed emphasis on dynamic range and projection, leading to innovation in mouthpiece designs.
 At the opposite extreme from the classical mouthpieces are those with a small chamber and a low clearance above the reed between the tip and the chamber, called high baffle.
-These produce a bright sound with maximum projection, suitable for having a sound stand out among amplified instruments.
+These produce a "bright" sound with maximum projection, suitable for having a sound stand out among amplified instruments.